Hugos68/svelte-contextify/README.md

 1. Requires you to define the context key only once
 2. Vastly improves type inference
-3. Warns about duplicate context keys
+3. Uses symbols to prevent duplicate contexts

 ## The Problem